Where to Stay in Chicago First Time: Best Areas

 The Rose Chicago near the airport

-The main airport for Chicago is the O’Hare International Airport.
-Located several miles northwest of the city center, this is not the best place to stay if you plan to spend much time exploring Chicago.
+The main airport for Chicago is the O’Hare International Airport, located several miles northwest of the city center.
 You also have Midway International Airport, but more popular with domestic flights, it is 11 miles from the city center.

 If you are only looking to stay in Chicago for a stopover between flights, then you are in luck, with dozens of hotels to choose from in the immediate area.
 With prices ranging from high-end to budget, you will be sure to find something to suit your price range and comfort preference.